 The last fear I want to mention is the fear that you might not actually want to achieve your goal, and that it might not really be worth the time and effort.

-When it comes to achieving fluency through the acquisition of foreign language vocabulary or professional mastery by learing the terminology of our field, we all know that the effort is worth it.
-More than worth it.
-We do not need to hold onto fear in that area.
+When it comes to achieving bilingualism through the acquisition of foreign language vocabulary or professional mastery by learning the terminology of our field, we all know that the effort is worth it.

 Priorities & Focus